-A. When you can end your membership in our Medicare-Medicaid Plan month (February 1, in this example).
-If you leave our plan, you can get information about your:
+A. When you can end your membership in our Medicare-Medicaid Plan

 You can end your membership in Neighborhood INTEGRITY Medicare-Medicaid Plan at any time during the year by enrolling in another Medicare Advantage Plan or moving to Original Medicare.